 Sec.
 161.173.
-CONFIDENTIALITY; OFFENSE. (a) Provides that, except as provided by Subsections (b), (c), or (m), proceedings at a preliminary review hearing performed by the commission, a sworn complaint, and documents and any additional evidence relating to the processing, preliminary review, preliminary review hearing, or resolution of a sworn complaint are confidential and are prohibited from being disclosed unless entered into the record of a formal hearing or a judicial proceeding, except that a document or statement that was previously public information remains public information.
+CONFIDENTIALITY; OFFENSE. (a) Provides that, except as provided by Subsection (b) or (c) or by Section 161.201, proceedings at a preliminary review hearing performed by the commission, a sworn complaint, and documents and any additional evidence relating to the processing, preliminary review, preliminary review hearing, or resolution of a sworn complaint or motion are confidential and are prohibited from being disclosed unless entered into the record of a formal hearing or a judicial proceeding, except that a document or statement that was previously public information remains public information.